 Gangotri to Gaumukh Distance

-Total distance between Gangotri to Gaumukh is a 18 kilometers.
+The total distance between Gangotri to Gaumukh is 18 kilometers.

 Gangotri to Gaumukh by Pony